Dividend for 2024 declared | 6 March 2025 |

-To allow for the dividend calculation, Sanlam’s share register (including Sanlam’s two nominee companies, namely Sanlam Share Account Nominee (Pty) Ltd and Sanlam Fundshares Nominee (Pty) Ltd), will be closed for all transfers, off-market transactions and dematerialisations or rematerialisations between Tuesday, 4 April 2023 and Thursday, 6 April 2023, both dates included.
+To allow for the dividend calculation, Sanlam's share register (including Sanlam's two nominee companies, namely Sanlam Share Account Nominee (Pty) Ltd and Sanlam Fundshares Nominee (Pty) Ltd), will be closed for all transfers, off-market transactions and dematerialisations or rematerialisations between Wednesday, 2 April 2025 and Friday, 4 April 2025, both dates included.

 Transactions on the JSE via Strate are not affected by this arrangement.